 - Bally’s: stationary lift with hard plastic seat and armrests

-- Cosmopolitan: a portable lift at each pool, battery-operated with remote.
+- Cosmopolitan: a portable lift at each pool, battery-operated with a remote.
 There is a hard plastic chair without armrests but a seat-belt can be added

 - Excalibur: portable lift with a hard plastic chair

-- Monte Carlo: stationary hydraulic lift in first pool (the lagoon) with a hard plastic chair and footrests, no armrests
+- Monte Carlo: stationary hydraulic lift in the first pool (the lagoon) with a hard plastic chair and footrests, no armrests

 - Mandalay Bay: stationary hydraulic and portable with a hard plastic chair and armrests